shariq1989/cookbook/content/recipe/vietnamese_caramel_chicken.md

 +++
-title = "Vietnamese Caramel Chicken" date = "2021-05-14"
+title = "Vietnamese-Style Caramel Chicken" date = "2021-05-14"
-description = ""
-tags = [
+description = "This Vietnamese-style caramel chicken is both sticky and sweet.
+You will love the highly flavorful chicken thighs and caramelized shallots.
+I top mine with serrano or Thai chilies, fresh cilantro, and a bit of lime zest." tags = [
     "entree",
 ]